noklesta/The-Oslo-Bergen-Tagger/README.md

 The Constraint Grammar tagger
 -----------------------------

-1. Check out the VISL CG-3 repository from the Subversion repository at the University of Southern Denmark and install it.
+1. Check out VISL CG-3 from the Github repository created by the University of Southern Denmark (<https://github.com/GrammarSoft/cg3>) and install it.
 The repository can be checked out anywhere on your machine since it will be installed into a central location such as `/usr/local/bin`.
 For some platforms, there are also ready-made binaries available.
 Installation instructions for various